bodrit/cf_elev/README.md

 ## Algo
 - If no calls: poll
-- If got single call from floor N: go to floor N, stop if got calls from intermediate floors while running
+- If got single call from floor N: go to floor N, on every floor check if got call from this floor while running
 - If got multiple calls - pick closest floor and run as if it's single call from that floor